Plague-Doc/csharp-terminal-menu/README.md

 # TerminalMenu

 A console application menu system that can be naivgated with directional keyboard inputs written in C#.
-The menu logic itself is all inside the `Menu.cs` file, everything else is just examples of how to use it.
+The menu logic itself is all inside the `Logic/Menu.cs` file, everything else are just examples on how to use it.